rkiko/AC_Agulhas_eddy_2021/README.md

 It is the same than an13, but I also calculate the bbp respiration rate.
 To do so, first I calculate the bbp (as POC) consumption in time.
 Then, I convert it to micromol/kg/day

+\
+an20

+I use the data calculated in an12 to plot the time series of the chlorophyll within the eddy.
+The purpose is to see whether there was a chl bloom prior to the deployment of the BGC Argo float.
+This could explain the presence of a patch of intense MiP and MaP concentration at about 300m depths at the beginning of the Argo deployment.